 Until you actually sell stocks acquired under an Incentive Stock Option (ISO), there is nothing to report as a capital gain or loss.
-Below is useful information for both possible situations:
+The following is useful information for both possible situations:

-Per IRS Publication 525 Taxable and Nontaxable Income, starting on page 11 (below is only a portion of the instructions - review the full instructions, including examples, by clicking the link to access the IRS publication):
+Per IRS Publication 525 Taxable and Nontaxable Income, starting on page 12.
+Note.
+The following is only a portion of the instructions - review the full instructions, including examples, by clicking the link to access the IRS publication.

 Statutory Stock Options

 There are two kinds of statutory stock options.

 For either kind of option, you must be an employee of the company granting the option, or a related company, at all times during the period beginning on the date the option is granted and ending 3 months before the date you exercise the option (for an ISO, 1 year before if you're disabled).
 Also, the option must be nontransferable except at death.